paradigmxyz/mesc/README.md

 1. Install: `cargo install mesc_cli`
 2. Perform interactive setup: `mesc setup`

+Installing the `mesc` cli on some linux distributions may require installing ssl libraries (e.g. `sudo apt-get install pkg-config libssl-dev` on ubunutu)

 ## Tutorial

 Below is a brief tutorial on MESC.
 For more detail, see the MESC [Specification](./SPECIFICATION.md) and [Documentation](https://paradigmxyz.github.io/mesc).